Reddest-Panda/f4keout/experiments/data_effect/README.md

-# Data Effect experiment
+# Data Effect Experiment
-Checks the effects the data stored at the address has on the cycles observed by the attacker
+Checks the effects of the data being acted upon
+Make sure to switch thread cpu ids in contention.c to be on same core.